Constraints on the Hubble and matter density parameters with and without modelling the CMB anisotropies: Methods

 \citet{Cimatti_2023} compile reliable measurements of the ages of stars, globular clusters (GCs), and ultrafaint dwarf galaxies in the Galactic disc and halo.
 The inverse variance weighted mean age of their 11 considered samples is

 with the inverse of the combined variance found by summing the individual inverse variance of each sample.

 To estimate how long these objects took to form, we note that those authors estimated the formation redshift to be $11-30$, which corresponds to $t_{\mathrm{f}} = 100-400$~Myr after the Big Bang.
 Taking the geometric mean of this range, we estimate that $t_{\mathrm{f}} = 0.2$~Gyr, so it is uncertain by a factor of 2.
+The total age of the Universe is thus